bennettandrewm/kings_county_real_estate_analysis/README.md

 #### Small Square Footages (removed 1 entry)
 Of the now 30,111 entries, we have 1 entry where `sqft_living` is less than 100 sq. ft.
 According to the listing, it's a 4 bed, 4 bath house of 3 sq.ft. house.
 This isn't right.
 We can delete that.

-#### Samll Lot Square Footages (removed 0 entries)
+#### Small Lot Square Footages (removed 0 entries)
-We inspected homes with `sqft_lot`less than 500 sq. ft.
+We inspected homes with `sqft_lot` less than 500 sq. ft.
 It turns out there are quite a few homes on small lots but many are multistory.
 These entries look real.
 They could be small row houses, condos, or something multi-story not requiring large lots.
 We'll leave these entries.

 #### Small Above Square Footages (removed 0 entries)
 We inspected homes with `sqft_above` less than 300 sq. ft.
 There are 4 entries and and they look okay.
 Probably a small studio apartment or something.
 We removed none.